slorber/trailing-slash-guide/README.md

 Let's deploy the same [static](/static) folder to multiple hosting providers, and see how each file is served.

-This folder is a representative sample of the output of static site generators
+This folder is a representative sample of the output of static site generators:

 ```sh
 static